 Sioux Falls, Please Stop Being Nice When You Drive

-I’ve encountered this problem before, but have never seen it happen as much as I’ve seen here.
+I’ve encountered this problem before, but have never seen it happen as much as I’ve seen it here.
 Sioux Falls, we need to stop being nice when we drive.
 Specifically, please stop trying to let people out!

-Often you’ll hear, ‘I do it so someone will do it for me.’
+Often people will say, ‘If I do it for someone, someone will do it for me.’
 You do not want someone to do it for you.
-If the only way to get onto one of the four-lane main streets in Sioux Falls is to use someplace without a light than you have to expect to wait for the traffic to pass.
+If the only way to get onto a four-lane main street in Sioux Falls is to use someplace without a light, than you have to expect to wait for the traffic to pass.

 There are thousands of cars traveling the streets of our little city.
 It takes some forethought to get around.
 Sometime you have to go around the block to get to a light.
 We don’t always get to go from A to B in a straight line.

-Now, let me tell you about this dream I had.
+Now that that's settled, let me tell you about this dream I had.
 Uncle Fester from The Addams Family and I were on a raft in a giant swimming pool.
 Oh wait, never mind.